tiny-pilot/logpaste-fly.io/README.md

 TinyPilot uses LogPaste to accept debug logs from TinyPilot users.

-As of 2024-02-20, this repo is not yet TinyPilot's production LogPaste server, but we are migrating to Fly, and this will become our production server.

 ## Updating LogPaste versions

 To update to a new version of LogPaste, create a PR that updates the version of the `build.image` property within the `fly.toml` file.